 When comparing these two courses, it’s really a no-brainer who offers the better supplementary materials.

 Becker vs. Gleim CPA Video Lectures

 Gleim is primarily a self-study course, but it provides study tips, guidelines and specific study tactics to help you work through the program successfully.
-The software is easy to navigate thanks to the detailed instructions seen throughout the course.
+Furthermore, the software is easy to navigate thanks to the detailed instructions seen throughout the course.
 You will also have access to a Personal Counselor for study advice and support.